Code-Moss/I-Heart-New-Vegas-Mossy-Cut/wjsetup.md

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **New Vegas**.
 - Click **Run** to run the executable.

-> Always remember to run Fallout: New Vegas through Mod Organizer 2 to detect the Virtual Files folder, and thus load the installed mods.
+> ℹ️ Always remember to run Fallout: New Vegas through Mod Organizer 2 to detect the **Virtual Files** folder, and thus load the installed mods.

 ### Settings config

-The following settings need to be configured after you've already started a new save, using the in-game **Settings** option.
+> ℹ️ The following settings need to be configured after you've already started a new save, using the in-game **Settings** option.

 **Gameplay**:
 - Set **Killcam Mode** to None.